-Indicator 1: Selection from the Waiting List Maximum Score: 15

-SEMAP Indicators • This indicator shows whether LRHA has written policies in its Administrative Plan for selecting applicants from the waiting list and whether LRHA follows these policies when selecting applicants for admission from the waiting list. • Points are based on the percent of families that are selected from the waiting list in accordance with LRHA's written policies, according to LRHA's quality control sample.
-Ind licator 2: Rent Reasonableness Ма ximum Score: 20 • This indicator shows whether LRHA has and implements a reasonable written method to determine and document for each unit leased that the rent to owner is reasonable based on current rents for comparable unassisted units • Points are based on the percent of units for which LRHA follows its written method to determine reasonable rent and has documented its determination that the rent to owner is reasonable according to LRHA's quality control sample.
-Ind licator 3: Determination of Adjusted Income Ма ximum Score: 20 • This indicator measures whether LRHA verifies and correctly determines adjusted income for each assisted family, and where applicable, uses the appropriate utility allowances for the unit leased in determining the gross rent. • Points are based on the percent of files that are calculated and verified correctly, according to the LRHA's quality control sample.
-Ind licator 4: Utility Allowance Schedule Ма ximum Score: 5 ٠ This indicator shows whether LRHA maintains an up-to-date utility allowance schedule. • Points are based on whether LRHA has reviewed the utility allowance schedule and adjusted i when required, according to LRHA's certification.
-Ind licator 5: HQS Quality Control Inspections Ма ximum Score: 5 • This indicator shows whether a LRHA supervisor reinspects a sample of units under contract during the LRHA fiscal year, which meets the minimum sample size requirements for quality control of HQS inspections. • Points are based on whether the required quality control reinspections were completed, according to LRHA's certification.
-Ind licator 6: HQS Enforcement Ма ximum Score: 10 • This indicator shows whether, following each HQS inspection of a unit under contract where the uni fails to meet HQS, any cited life-threatening deficiencies are corrected within 24 hours from the inspection and all other deficiencies are corrected within no more than 30 calendar days from the inspection or any LRHA-approved extension. • Points are based on whether LRHA corrects all HQS deficiencies in accordance with required time frames, according to LRHA's certification.
-Ind licator 7: Expanding Housing Opportunities Ма ximum Points: 5 • This indicator shows whether LRHA has adopted and implemented a written policy to encourage
+- This indicator shows whether LRHA has written policies in its Administrative Plan for selecting applicants from the waiting list and whether LRHA follows these policies when selecting applicants for admission from the waiting list. - Points are based on the percent of families that are selected from the waiting list in accordance with LRHA's written policies, according to LRHA's quality control sample.

+Indicator 2: Rent Reasonableness

+- This indicator shows whether LRHA has and implements a reasonable written method to determine and document for each unit leased that the rent to owner is reasonable based on current rents for comparable unassisted units - Points are based on the percent of units for which LRHA follows its written method to determine reasonable rent and has documented its determination that the rent to owner is reasonable, according to LRHA's quality control sample.

+Indicator 3: Determination of Adjusted Income

+- This indicator measures whether LRHA verifies and correctly determines adjusted income for each assisted family, and where applicable, uses the appropriate utility allowances for the unit leased in determining the gross rent. - Points are based on the percent of files that are calculated and verified correctly, according to the LRHA's quality control sample.

+Indicator 4: Utility Allowance Schedule

+- This indicator shows whether LRHA maintains an up-to-date utility allowance schedule. - Points are based on whether LRHA has reviewed the utility allowance schedule and adjusted it when required, according to LRHA's certification.

+Indicator 5: HQS Quality Control Inspections

+- This indicator shows whether a LRHA supervisor reinspects a sample of units under contract during the LRHA fiscal year, which meets the minimum sample size requirements for quality control of HQS inspections. - Points are based on whether the required quality control reinspections were completed, according to LRHA's certification.

+Indicator 6: HQS Enforcement

+- This indicator shows whether, following each HQS inspection of a unit under contract where the unit fails to meet HQS, any cited life-threatening deficiencies are corrected within 24 hours from the inspection and all other deficiencies are corrected within no more than 30 calendar days from the inspection or any LRHA-approved extension. - Points are based on whether LRHA corrects all HQS deficiencies in accordance with required time frames, according to LRHA's certification.

+Indicator 7: Expanding Housing Opportunities